teman67/Plant-Disease-Classification-Project/README.md

 ### Model Creation

-- For this image classification project, a Convolutional Neural Network (CNN) will be implemented using TensorFlow.
+- For this image classification project, a Convolutional Neural Network (CNN) is implemented using TensorFlow.
 The task involves classifying images into one of three categories: healthy, powdery mildew-infected, or rust-infected.
 Here's a breakdown of the model:

   - The model is initiated using the Sequential() function, indicating a sequential layer-by-layer architecture.